U.S. Philatelic Classics Society: The Chronicle of the U.S. Classic Postal Issues

-The society publishes its journal The Chronicle of the U.S. Classic Postal on a quarterly basis.
+The society publishes its journal The Chronicle of the U.S. Classic Postal Issues on a quarterly basis.
 The society also publishes a bulletin entitled Chairman’s Chatter.

 Awards

 The society offers a variety of awards for philatelic achievements.
 These include the Ashbrook Cup, the Chase Cup, the Perry Cup, the Brookman cup, the Mortimer L. Neinken Award, and the Susan M. McDonald Award.

 Organization

 The USPCS is governed by a set of by-laws, and is administered by a board of directors, president, vice president, secretary, assistant secretary, treasurer, and a number of officers with assigned responsibilities.